Estimating Treatment Effects with Independent Component Analysis: Background

 Linear ICA is impossible with more than one Gaussian source, as the rotational symmetry of the Gaussian distribution cannot be broken.
-However, even with Gaussian noises, causal effect estimation is possible with \gls{dml} with $\sqrt{n}-$consistency~\citep{chernozhukov_doubledebiased_2017}.
-The difference enabling causal effect estimation but not \gls{bss} is due to knowing the causal graph in causal effect estimation---with a known causal graph, even the much harder \gls{crl} problem becomes solvable under some circumstances, as demonstrated by \citet{wendong_causal_2023}.
-Knowing the causal graph translates to knowing the triangular (Jacobian) structure of the inverse (non-)linear map from observations to sources, which means that rotations are ruled out (the QR-decomposition of a triangular, but not diagonal, matrix only admits permutations as the Q matrix).
-That is, there is no free lunch: the more relaxed conditions on the noise distribution come at the price of knowing the causal graph.
+If one makes additional assumptions, the causal graph can be recovered with more than one Gaussian source~\citep{rolland_score_2022,montagna_scalable_2023}.
+However, even with Gaussian noise, consistent and asymptotically normal treatment effect estimation is possible with \gls{oml}~\citep{chernozhukov_doubledebiased_2017}.
+The difference enabling treatment effect estimation but not \gls{bss} is due to knowing the causal graph in treatment effect estimation: with a known causal graph, even the much harder \gls{crl} problem becomes solvable under some circumstances~\citep{wendong_causal_2023}.
+Knowing the causal graph translates into knowing the structure of the inverse map $\mat{W}$ from observations to sources, \ie, knowing which elements are (non-)zero in $\mat{W}$, and this knowledge in turn breaks the rotational symmetry.
+Hence, there is no free lunch: the more relaxed conditions on the noise distribution come at the price of knowing the causal graph.

-For this reason, our experimental comparisons are about the feasibility of \gls{ica}, not necessarily its superiority---however, as we show, \gls{ica} can be used out-of-the-box for multiple treatment effect estimation, which might be circumstantial via \gls{homl}.
-In causal discovery, score-based methods also demonstrated that Gaussian sources enable recovering cause-effect relationships in nonlinear \glspl{anm}~\citep{rolland_score_2022,montagna_scalable_2023}---note that a linear \gls{anm} with Gaussian sources falls under the same category as linear \gls{ica}, where non-Gaussian sources (with one Gaussian source as an exception) are required~\citep{shimizu_linear_2006}. \citet{mackey2018orthogonalICML} showed that with non-Gaussian treatment noise in a \gls{plr}, better error rates can be achieved by using a second-order orthogonal method in a causal effect estimation problem (\ie, the \gls{dag} is known).
-These results can be intuitively stated as non-Gaussian components are easier to discern from data due to a lack of symmetries.

-Synthesizing the role of non-Gaussianity across the domains of \gls{bss}, \gls{cd}, and causal effect estimation provides an additional insight (\cref{table:breaking_symmetries}): {as these fields study both infinite-sample and finite-sample settings, it emphasizes that the importance of non-Gaussianity is not due to assuming the extreme case of infinite data, but a general and practically relevant principle.}